tundish/blathnaid/blathnaid/book/chapters.rst

 Upstairs
 --------

-They stood near some steps which quickly ended in a locked door, and nothing Jack could do could open that.
+They stood near some steps that ended in a locked door, and nothing Jack could do could open it.
 But he went to work on the main cellar hatch, and contrived with his knife to make sure that the bolt would allow him in and out, notwithstanding any padlock above.

 Get some kip
 ------------